 The winter temperatures slowly start to subside as Slovenia tips into March.
 Average temperatures get up to about 3°C (38°F), but can exceed 8°C (46°F) by the end of the month.
 The average lows gravitate towards the 1°C (31°F) mark.
 Inland parts of the country often get a good portion of rain.

 With the melting away of winter (if the pagan masks did their job right) the ski season begins to follow suit and give way to leisurely urban-based activities.
 That, however, doesn’t mean there aren’t any possibilities left to indulge in snowy fun.
 As an exemplary Alpine capital, Ljubljana itself is located very close to the Krvavec ski resort, which promises great skiing well into March.
 The milder weather also gives you a chance to explore Slovenia by joining exciting day trips to various parts of the country and visit Slovenia’s main landmarks, practically void of tourists.

 Nope, we’re definitely not done with skiing quite yet.
-Slovenia’s number-one downhill ski event – the Vitranc Cup – takes place at Kranjska Gora in early March and is a sceptical worth attending.
-Staying near Kranjska Gora, Planica to be exact, ski jumping fans will love to learn that the Ski Jumping World Cup Finals are also organised in March.
+Slovenia’s number-one downhill ski event – the Vitranc Cup – takes place at Kranjska Gora in early March and is worth attending.
+Staying near Kranjska Gora, Planica to be exact, ski jumping fans will love to learn that the Ski Jumping World Cup Finals are also organized in March.
 And the atmosphere at this event, held there since 1934, is truly unbelievable.